Expert: Finding shows the biological basis for attention deficit hyperactivity disorder

 I still know that plenty of people (particularly bad parents) use ADHD as an excuse, but that can happen with any disorder, real or imagined.

-There’s further information at the National Institute for Mental Health, where the research was done.
+There’s further information at the, where the research was done.